gcanti/tcomb-form/GUIDE.md

 # Types

 Models are defined with [tcomb](https://github.com/gcanti/tcomb). tcomb is a library for Node.js and the browser which allows you to check the types of JavaScript values at runtime with a simple syntax.
-It's great for Domain Driven Design, for testing and for adding safety to your internal code.
+It's great for Domain Driven Design, for testing, and for adding safety to your internal code.

 ## Required field